 Logging

-Enable detailed logging to troubleshoot or record operations:
+Enable detailed logging to troubleshoot or monitor operations:

 rclone sync /path/to/local/directory do-spaces:your-bucket-name --log-file /path/to/logfile.log --log-level INFO